Particular/docs.particular.net/nservicebus/sqlserver/design.md

 ## Transactions and delivery guarantees

+SQL Server transport supports the following transaction modes:

+- Transaction scope
+- Receive only
-SQL Server transport supports all [transaction handling modes](/nservicebus/messaging/transactions.md), i.e. Transaction scope, Receive only, Sends atomic with Receive and No transactions.
+- Sends atomic with Receive
+- No transactions

 Refer to [Transport Transactions](/nservicebus/messaging/transactions.md) for detailed explanation of the supported transaction handling modes and available configuration options.